Wednesday, June 5, 2013

 DING DING DING DING!!!!

 Not to throw TOO much of a monkey wrench into the works of the woo makers, and religion takers but being open minded means NOT coming to a conclusion without evidence.
-It is dismissing all claims that are unsupported and falsified until they have the evidence to support them and have gone through the falsification process.
-It is letting the conclusion follow the facts and not looking for facts to bolster your conclusion.
+It is dismissing all claims that are unsupported and unfalsified until they have the evidence to support them and have gone through the falsification process.
+It is letting the conclusion follow the facts and not just looking for facts to bolster your presupposed conclusion.

 But most of all, it is being open to more evidence.